qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can prevent QGIS from rendering only selected labels with the
 |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)`
 checkbox.
 Under :guilabel:`Feature options`, you can define whether every part of a multipart feature is to be labelled.
-It`s possible to define whether the number of features to be labelled is limited and to
+It's possible to define whether the number of features to be labelled is limited and to
 |checkbox| :guilabel:`Discourage labels from covering features`.